ddsbook/blog/2014/drafts/scraping-ssl-server-test-results-with-r.md

     labs <- xpathSApply(labs[[1]], "//div[@class='chartLabel']/text()", xmlValue)
     vals <- xpathSApply(vals[[1]], "//div[starts-with(@class,'chartValue')]/text()", xmlValue)

-So, by this point, `labs` will be a vector of label names and `vals` will be the corresponding values.
+At this point, `labs` will be a vector of label names and `vals` will be the corresponding values.
 We'll put them, the original domain and the IP address into a data frame:

     # rbind will turn the vector into row elements, with each
     # value being in a column